Ćaciland Protest Camp: History

 The tent settlement still exists, although very few SNS supporters reside there.
 In the meantime, the camp has expanded to Nikola Pašić Square, the street in front of the Parliament.

-Resolution 2025/2917(RSP) of the European Parliament adopted on 22 October 2025, condemns Ćaciland as an “illegal encampment in Pionirski park”, stating grave concern “about multiple reports of individuals with criminal backgrounds being mobilised by the ruling party in counter-protest activities, attacking protesters with pyrotechnics, further escalating tensions, violence and polarisation in the country”.
+Resolution 2025/2917(RSP) of the European Parliament adopted on 22 October 2025, condemns Ćacilend as an “illegal encampment in Pionirski park”, stating grave concern “about multiple reports of individuals with criminal backgrounds being mobilised by the ruling party in counter-protest activities, attacking protesters with pyrotechnics, further escalating tensions, violence and polarisation in the country”.

 Controversies

 SLAPP threats against independent media

-In May 2025, Students Who Want to Learn (Students 2.0) reportedly sent warning letters to several independent media outlets, announcing SLAPP lawsuits and even criminal charges.
+In May 2025, Students Who Want to Study (Students 2.0) reportedly sent warning letters to several independent media outlets, announcing SLAPP lawsuits and even criminal charges.

 The letters claimed that the media published “baseless, tendentious and offensive comments” about President Aleksandar Vučić, the Serbian Progressive Party (SNS), and the Students 2.0 organization, which they argued constituted defamation.